 The first table in Section 4 is Performance Task: Distribution of Subscores (in percentages).
 The charts in this table indicate the distribution of subscores for each of the three skill categories by class level.
 The charts present the percentage of your students at each score value.
-Ranging from 1 to 6, each value is associated with a specific set of response characteristics.
-For more information about the scoring rubric, please see Appendix G, Scoring CLA+.
+Ranging from 1 to 6, each value is associated with a specific set of the diagonal line add more value than expected based on the model; institutions below the line add less value than expected.
+Your institution appears as a red data point in this chart.